julien-sebire/oat-test/DEV_NOTES.md

 - User details for some users return an error 500.
 Browser cache hid this problem from my eyes.

     => array_filter does not reorder array keys, array_values would solve it.

+- Column headers in the grid reflect the field names in the Json.

+    => Let's have prettier column names.